Workers’ Comp Death Benefits Attorneys in Long Branch, NJ

 Ask a compassionate employment law attorney at Rudnick, Addonizio, Pappa & Casazza for guidance on who to pursue for compensation.
 We handle all the legal details so you can focus on recovering from your tragedy.

-Who is Qualified to Receive Death Benefits and How are They Paid?
+Who Is Qualified to Receive Death Benefits and How Are They Paid in Hazlet, NJ?

 A surviving spouse and natural children who were a part of your household at the time of the relative’s death are already considered dependents.
 “Natural children” include children who were legally adopted.
 Children who are dependents remain so until age 18 (age 23 if a full-time student).
 A dependent child who is physically or mentally disabled may be eligible for further benefits.